Create an Engaging Volunteer Recruitment Campaign

 An example of this kind of volunteer recruitment campaign is the one run annually by Macmillan Cancer Support in the UK.
 The “World’s Biggest Coffee Morning” takes place every September and encourages volunteers to fundraise by inviting their friends around to their homes for coffee.
 The video below describes how it works.

-MacMillan Coffee Morning Campaign
+MacMillan Coffee Morning Campaign in UK

 Key Information to Include in Your Campaign